-A good business travel card, but only if you’re loyal to Alaska or Virgin America.
+A good business travel card if you’re loyal to Alaska Airlines.

 - Get this card if your business frequently flies with Alaska Airlines or Virgin America.

 - Pick something else if you want cash back or no annual fees.